Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 She crossed her arms.
 “Yes, you certainly could have!”

-My wife’s expression turned to genuine disappointment.
+My wife’s face conveyed genuine disappointment.
 “Really?”

 “Look into my eyes, honey.
 I have never been more sincere in anything in my life, except, of course, when I express my love for you.”